AMENDOkat/amendokat-hugo/content/links/index.md

 - [Chad Chad](https://www.youtube.com/@thechadx2)
 	One of the very few YT comedy channels I actually enjoy.
 Go check her out!
 - [Mental Outlaw](https://www.youtube.com/@MentalOutlaw)
-	I don't particularly agree with a lot of what this guy has to say, specially the whole AI bs, but I find that his videos on the dark web and opsec in general are actually very well informed and he's really good at explaining stuff so anyone can understand it.
+	I don't particularly agree with some of the stuff this guy has to say, specially the whole AI bs, but I find that his videos on the dark web and opsec in general are actually very well informed and he's really good at explaining stuff so anyone can understand it.
 I would recommend his channel if you're ever interested in learning about those topics.

 ## web neeeigh-bors
 If you wanna be added here just add my button to your site and lmk so I can link you back!